Edwinvera/amiibo-hub2/README.md

 #### MVP Libraries & Dependencies

-> Use this section to list the key supporting libraries and their role in the project.

 |   Library    | Description                                |
 | :----------: | :----------------------------------------- |
 |    React     | _Access to components to display features._ |